edamametechnologies/flodbadd/NBAD.md

 The above implementation is single-threaded in design, but it can be adapted for concurrent environments:

-- **Thread Safety:** The `LanscanAnalyzer` does not use any global mutable state except its own fields.
+- **Thread Safety:** The `SessionAnalyzer` does not use any global mutable state except its own fields.
 If you ensure that each instance is used by one thread at a time or protect calls with a mutex, it will be fine.
 The `Forest` from `extended_isolation_forest` is just data (trees with random splits), and scoring is read-only on that data.
 So you could share the trained `forest` across threads (after training) for scoring new sessions concurrently.
 If using `Arc<...>` for the analyzer or model, ensure to lock or only mutate it in one thread.
 - **Async usage:** In an async runtime, you might offload `train_model` to a blocking thread since it may perform a lot of computation (especially if the dataset is large).
 For example, using `tokio::task::spawn_blocking` to retrain, then update the analyzer's `forest`.
 The scoring of a single session is very fast (just traversing ~100 trees), which can typically be done inline even in async context without issue.
 - **Non-blocking scoring:** Alternatively, you could maintain the model inside an `Arc<RwLock<...>>` so that the main thread can score sessions quickly by reading the model (holding a read lock) while occasionally a background task acquires a write lock to update the model with new training data.
 This design would let incoming sessions be labeled in real-time without waiting for retraining to finish.